How Do Erosion And Deposition Work Together: Step-by-Step Guide

 What Is Deposition, Then?

-If erosion is the “taking away,” deposition is the “putting down.Practically speaking, ” When the transporting medium—be it water, wind, ice, or gravity—loses energy, it can no longer hold onto the sediment it’s carrying, and the material settles out.
+If erosion is the “taking away,” deposition is the “putting down.Because of that, ” When the transporting medium—be it water, wind, ice, or gravity—loses energy, it can no longer hold onto the sediment it’s carrying, and the material settles out.
 This settled material builds up layers of soil, forms sandbars in rivers, creates dunes on coastlines, and even adds new land to the bottom of lakes and oceans.

 The Momentum Shift

 Imagine a river that starts in the mountains, rushes down steeply, and then enters a wide valley.
-As the water slows even more, finer sand and silt settle next, and finally, the tiniest clay particles drift down and settle at the very edge.
-Its speed drops dramatically, and the heavy rocks it once carried settle first, forming a coarse gravel bed.
-That layered settling is deposition in action Nothing fancy..
+Worth adding: as the water slows even more, finer sand and silt settle next, and finally, the tiniest clay particles drift down and settle at the very edge.
+Worth adding: its speed drops dramatically, and the heavy rocks it once carried settle first, forming a coarse gravel bed.
+That layered settling is deposition in action Still holds up..

 Where Deposition Happens